msiddalingaiah/logisim_evo/Foundations/README.md

 ![Shift register](../images/shift_register.png "Shift register")

 This is where a common source of confusion comes in.
 It would seem like the input of each D flip flop in the shift register is changing at the same time as the clock, resulting in a race condition, but that's not exactly true.
-In practice, the clock to Q propagation delay is greater than the D to clock setup time.
+In practice, the clock to Q propagation delay is greater than the required D hold time after the clock edge.
+Often, the hold time is zero or even negative.
 It's a natural result of how flip flops are designed.
 In fact, a discrete master slave flip flop would behave the same way.
-It means that the D input will always be setup and stable before the rising edge of the clock.
+It means that the D input will always be sufficiently stable after the rising edge of the clock.
 This is a critical insight for any type of sequential logic.
 If you can grok that concept, you are well on your way.
+Of course setup time must be met, which limits the clock rate.

 And the [Verilog equivalent](Verilog/ShiftRegister.v).